AlekseiAgarkov/AgenticInfectiousDiseaseTransmissionModels/README.md

 Mask wearing discipline is defined in the config as a range for population.
 Every agent is assigned their own 'discipline' - probability of wearing a mask on contact with neighboring agent.

+#### Pathogens
+The idea for pathogens is that the infection could 'evolve' over the course of the simulation.
+But as the pathogen is just $F_{\beta}(t)$, the two main components are time and $\beta$ value.

+The following pathogens are implemented:
+- Fixed $\beta$ - fixed infectivity $\beta$ parameter, which stays the same during entire simulation;
+- `LinearPathogen` - infectivity $\beta$ parameter changes linearly at every step of the simulation from `start_beta` to `end_beta`;
+- `DiscretePredefinedPathogen` - outputs discrete predefined infectivity values at simulation time, may be used as a cyclic group, i.e. number of values is less than simulation duration, and it cycles through predefined value list.

+Pathogens are defined in the `[pathogens]` section of the TOML config.
+Each pathogen config should contain all the fields necessary to initialize a class.

 ### CLI Argument Reference
 #### SEIRNeighborsFSMAgent
 Usage example: